 The background is an image that I grabbed from Google.
 I printed it out on full sheet label paper and after a coat of UV protection spray, I stuck it to a piece of foam board I framed it with some Plastruct vinyl channel stock to give it a nice finished look.
 The base is just a regular 12” x 9” wood plaque you can get at any crafts store for a reasonable price IF you use the weekly coupons.
 I like using these as bases for my dioramas because they're cheap (with a coupon), sturdy and the various sizes just about fit any of my applications.

 I really enjoyed making this build.
-It is probably one of my more detailed build ups and took me quite a while to construct, perhaps a six weeks or so although some of that time was spent waiting for parts to come from far off places, not unlike Kong.
-NFS 12/22/17
+There is a slide show below showing a number of detail shots of the diorama you may find interesting.
+This build is probably one of my more detailed build ups and took me quite a while to construct, perhaps a six weeks or so although some of that time was spent waiting for parts to come from far off places, not unlike Kong.
+12/22/17